Australia & New Zealand

 Day 5 : Provincetown

 After breakfast, we head to the northern tip of the cape for an exciting day in Provincetown.
-Go on a whale watching cruise for glimpses of humpbacks and other whales as well as birds, dolphins, and sharks.
+For August through September departures, go on a whale watching cruise for glimpses of humpback whales, birds, dolphins, and sharks.
+As the seasons turn, the whales travel south.
+Since this is also during the height of the cranberry harvest, our October departure will instead visit a bog to learn all about cranberries.

 After lunch, we visit the Pilgrim Monument and Provincetown Museum which honors the Pilgrims’ first landing in Provincetown.
 At this site in the 17th century, Pilgrims explored the tip of Cape Cod for five weeks and established rules for the "new" land in the Mayflower Compact.